esphome/esphome-docs/components/binary_sensor/nextion.rst

 Globals
 *******
 The Nextion does not retain data on Nextion page changes.
-Additionaly if a page is changed and the **nextion_component_name** does not exist on that page then nothing will be updated.
+Additionally if a page is changed and the **nextion_component_name** does not exist on that page then nothing will be updated.
 To get around this the Nextion components can be changed to have a vscope of ``global``.
 If this is set then the **nextion_component_name** should be prefixed with the page name (page0/page1).